m-kupiec/compendium-javascript/README.md

 #### Rethrowing an Error

-Unexpected errors my be rethrown:
+Unexpected errors may be rethrown:

 ```js
 try {